SAP-archive/cloud-application-security-sample/spring-security-acl/README.md

 After this the related entries for the principal user (sid) should disappear from the `ACL_ENTRY` table.

 ### Cleanup of the ACL tables
-The Spring ACL class JdbcMutableAclService support the following methods:
+The `JdbcMutableAclService` class supports the following method:
 ```
 deleteAcl(ObjectIdentity objectIdentity, boolean deleteChildren)
 ```
-This should be called whenever an object instance, for which acl entries are mapped, is deleted.
+This one should be called whenever an object instance, for which acl entries are mapped, is deleted.

 But this will not remove all / some permissions from a dedicated user principal.
-This needs to be implemented in the ACLService wrapper class, namely [AclSupport](https://github.wdf.sap.corp/CPSecurity/cp-application-security/blob/master/spring-security-acl/src/main/java/com/sap/cp/appsec/security/AclSupport.java).
+This needs to be implemented in the ACLService wrapper class, namely [AclSupport](src/main/java/com/sap/cp/appsec/security/AclSupport.java).

 See also the Spring forum [here](http://forum.spring.io/forum/spring-projects/security/72871-delete-all-ace-s-in-multiple-acls-for-a-given-sid).